 - Licensed or eligible for licensure in the state of California

 - For PGY2 residencies, in process of completing or has completed an ASHP-accredited or candidate-status PGY1 pharmacy residency

 Other broad criteria for selection to USC Mann residency program include leadership abilities, professional development, professional competence including in clinical situations, communication skills, scholastic achievements, and dependability and ability to work with others.
-Consistent with USC Mann strategic plan, the USC Pharmacy Residency Programs specifically seeks candidates from underrepresented minority populations and from outside the state of California with the goal of having a diverse and inclusive residency class each year.
+The USC Mann Pharmacy Residency Programs aims to recruit a diverse group of residents each year and as such, encourages applications from candidates with unique life experiences.